karim-agha/anoma-alpha/README.md

 # Anoma Blockchain Alpha Version

-This prototype aims to reproduce the following topology:
+This milestone aims to reproduce the following topology:

 ```
  ┌────────┐                     ┌───────────┐   │   ┌───────┐